wp-plugins/bns-featured-category/readme.txt

 Donate link: http://buynowshop.com
 Tags: posts, category, featured, multi-widget, user-options, shortcode Requires at least: 3.6
-Tested up to: 3.9
+Tested up to: 4.0
-Stable tag: 2.6
+Stable tag: 2.7

 Displays most recent posts from a specific featured category or categories.

 == Description ==

 Plugin with multi-widget functionality that displays most recent posts from specific category or categories (set with user options).
 Also includes user options to display: Category Description; Author and meta details; comment totals; post categories; post tags; and either full post, excerpt, or your choice of the amount of words (or any combination).
+Please make sure to read the latest changelog for new and modified features and options.

 == Installation ==